SoftwareAG/awesome-softwareag/README.md

 ## Cumulocity IoT

+[cumulocity-os-repo-overview](https://github.com/SoftwareAG/cumulocity-os-repo-overview) - This repository generates on a daily basis a table of all open-source repositories for Cumulocity IoT.
+It gives a brief overview of all available IoT open-source repositories for Cumulocity IoT.

 [cumulocity-migration-tool](https://github.com/SoftwareAG/cumulocity-migration-tool) - A Cumuocity web app to migrate applications, dashboards, groups, devices, simulators, smart rules, images, and managed objects between tenants.